tokend/knowledge-base/tech/operations/requests/create_asset_request.md

 | STATS_ASSET_ALREADY_EXISTS             |  -10 | Asset with `STATS_QUOTE_ASSET` policy must be only one in the system |
 | INITIAL_PREISSUED_EXCEEDS_MAX_ISSUANCE |  -11 | Initial pre issued amount exceeds max issuance amount. |
 | INVALID_DETAILS                        |  -12 | Details must be a valid JSON string.
 If you see this error, it's probably a bug in js-sdk code that serializes the object |

-## Successful result

-Successful creation result has the following field:

-- __Request ID__: id of the request generated in core.
-- __Fullfilled__: boolean value representing whether the request is fullfilled.